Mahmoudz/fyber-php-sdk/README.md

 fyber-php-sdk is framework agnostic PHP package that can be integrated easily with Laravel 5.

+##### IMPORTANT: I am affiliated (never been) with Fyber or any of Fyber's professional associates.
+This project is purely my own work and carries no endorsements other than my own.

 ## Installation

 The recommended way to install this package is via `Composer`.